Newhall Tunnel

 The light situation in the Newhall tunnel was a problem from the very start.
 Even the design of the tunnel took it into consideration.
 "As there was no artificial means at hand of lighting the tunnel it was quite necessary to make the actual tunnel as short as possible.
 For this reason, and in view of the fact that the material had stood in high vertical walls in the old cut 500 ft. to the east, the south portal was cut back 300 ft. and moved 60 ft. further north than otherwise would have been necessary.
 As now built the curved wall reflects some light through the tunnel to good advantage during the greater part of the day.
 On completion it was decided that the general appearance and the distribution of light through the tunnel could be improved by plastering.
 As a result of the plastering an attractive surface has been secured, and it is said that the distribution of daylight through the tunnel has been greatly improved."
 (Engineering Record, May 20, 1911, Vol. 63, No. 20, p.
 567.)

-In February of 1924, lights were finally added (Newhall Signal February 22, 1924).
+In February of 1924, lights were finally added (Newhall Signal, February 22, 1924).
 The lights were scheduled to be on day and night.
 However, soon after that in July of 1924, the lights were turned off "in harmony with the program of power conservation in Southern California, Division VII" (p7, California Highways, July 1924).
 The Newhall Signal of July 21, 1927, reported that "The interior of the Newhall tunnel is being painted a brilliant white, which much improves the light, and makes it much easier to drive through."

 By the middle 1920's, the narrow tunnel was beginning to become a bottleneck to traffic.
 Motorists began demanding a solution.
 The number of automobiles registered in California in 1910 was 44,132.
 The number registered in 1927 was 689,902.
 The population in Los Angeles County increased from about 504,000 to 2,250,000.
 These increasing numbers were causing the bottleneck.
-On May 1, 1927, in a 24 hour period 24,480 autos carrying more than 75,000 people passed through the tunnel (from the Van Nuys News of 6/17/1927).
+On May 1, 1927, in a 24 hour period 24,480 autos carrying more than 75,000 people passed through the tunnel.(Van Nuys News, June 17,1927)

 In October of 1929, a contract was awarded to McCray Company of Los Angeles to change the alignment of the just north of the tunnel.
 Up to 1930, the road going north exited the tunnel and turned to the right (east) onto today's Clampitt Road.
 Then the road followed a wide loop to where it runs into today's Sierra Highway and continued on to Newhall.
 The new road would go straight north from the tunnel and run into the point where Remsen Road joins Sierra Highway, basically following today's alignment.
 That would shorten and straighten the road.
 The contract price was for about $70,000 for a length of 1.1 miles.
 It was finished in June of 1930 (info from California Highways and Public Works magazine).